 Once you get home from the grocery store, there’s no need to change your clothes right away.
 If you’re simply returning from the store, put away your groceries, wipe down your countertops and then wash your hands thoroughly.
 Dr. Meyer offers the same advice for packages delivered directly to your home.

-While preliminary studies show COVID-19 can live for days on common household surfaces, Dr. Meyer said there is minimal evidence that touching those surfaces can make you sick, especially if you avoid touching your face and if you wash your hands.
+While preliminary studies showed COVID-19 can live for days on common household surfaces, Dr. Meyer said there is minimal evidence that touching those surfaces can make you sick, especially if you avoid touching your face and if you wash your hands.

 “There’s a lot of ways that we can really drive ourselves crazy here.
 Still the smartest things are keeping your distance, washing your hands, don’t touch your face, and wipe down high-touch surfaces.
 Those are still the best ways to not get COVID-19,” Dr. Meyer said.